venkatramnank/ML-Paper-Reading/index.md

+---
-# Machine Learning Paper Reviews
+title: Machine Learning Papers Review
+---

 My paper review as per as I understand.
 A good habit inspired by [Patrick Langechuan Liu](https://github.com/patrick-llgc/Learning-Deep-Learning).
 These are hand written notes, please mind the handwriting.